basarakkaya/shopify-search/README.md

 To run in production mode, run `npm run build:client` in root directory, or `yarn run build` in `client` directory.
 Afterwards run `npm start` in the root directory.
 The app will be served on `localhost:5000`.

+IMPORTANT NOTE: If you want to try production mode on your local machine, change the `start` script of root directory as `cross-env NODE_ENV=production node server`.
+Otherwise, client files will not be served.

 ## Heroku Deployment & Environment Variables

 To deploy to Heroku, no extra process is required - except creating environment variables.